Unmanned Aerial Systems (Drones)

 Federal Aviation Administration (“FAA”) RegulationsPlease visit https://www.faa.gov/uas/ to review current FAA regulations for owning and operating a UAS.

-USC Unmanned Aerial Systems (“UAS”) Review BoardThe UAS Board is comprised of staff members representing the Offices of the General CounselCulture, Ethics and ComplianceFire Safety & Emergency PlanningRisk Management, and the Department of Public Safety.
+USC Unmanned Aerial Systems (“UAS”) Review BoardThe UAS Board is comprised of staff members representing the Offices of the General Counsel, Culture, Ethics and Compliance, Environmental Health and Safety, Risk Management, and the Department of Public Safety.
 The UAS Board meets regularly to review applications for UAS use on university property and/or during university-affiliated events.
-Decisions to approve or disapprove UAS applications are based on federal, local and university regulations with the goal of ensuring the safety and security of the university’s property and its community members.
+Decisions to approve or disapprove UAS applications are based on federal, local and university regulations with the goal of ensuring the safety, security, and fostering a culture of shared responsibility for safety within the university’s community.

 5. Policy Details

-Due to safety, security and privacy risks, USC generally prohibits operations of Unmanned Aerial Systems (“UAS”, or commonly known as a “drone”) on or above USC property or in connection with USC-sanctioned or affiliated events or activities to include commercial, recreational, hobbyist, or other uses.
+Due to safety, security and privacy risks, USC generally prohibits operations of Unmanned Aerial Systems (“UAS” or commonly known as a “drone”) on or above USC property or in connection with USC-sanctioned or affiliated events or activities to include commercial, recreational, hobbyist, or other uses.

 Exceptions to this policy will be considered on a case-by-case basis by the USC UAS Review Board.
 Those seeking an exception must submit a completed UAS prohibition exemption request form, and drone operating plan to the USC UAS Review Board for consideration.